 - In a large bowl, cream together butter and sugar for 3-5 minutes.1 ¼ cup powdered sugar, 1½ cup salted butter

-- Stir in orange and vanilla extracts.½ tsp vanilla extract, ¾ tsp orange extract
+- Stir in orange and vanilla extracts.½ teaspoon vanilla extract, ¾ teaspoon orange extract

 - In a separate bowl, combine flour, orange zest, and chocolate and mix well.3 ¼ cups all-purpose flour, Zest of 1 orange, 4 oz bittersweet baking chocolate